How to Become a Police Officer in Oakland

 Oakland Police Academy

 The Oakland Police Academy is a rigorous, 26-week training program that prepares new recruits for the job of patrolling and policing the city.
 Trainees learn about criminal law, community relations, vehicle operations, first aid, traffic enforcement, firearms, and other topics needed to work on the force.
 The academy is designed to be both mentally and physically demanding and is run in a paramilitary style.
 Recruits attend training Mondays through Fridays with some late nights and weekends.

 Oakland Police Department Information

-Oakland Police Salary and Jobs Outlook
+Salary, Benefits, and Jobs Outlook

-The outlook for law enforcement jobs in California is positive.
-Growth is expected to be 6.8% between 2015 and 2022 and an average of 2,570 new positions in law enforcement agencies is are expected to open up each year.3 For more information on current RPD law enforcement positions, take a look at our jobs board page.
+The average annual salary for patrol officers in Oakland is $106,000.6 The outlook for law enforcement jobs in California is positive.
+Growth is expected to be 5% through 2026 with an average of 350 new positions added to law enforcement agencies each year.7 For more information on current OPD law enforcement positions, take a look at our jobs board page.

 1. Sperling’s Best Places, Oakland, California: https://www.bestplaces.net/city/california/oakland

-6. Bureau of Labor Statistics, May 2014 Metropolitan and Nonmetropolitan Area Occupational Employment and Wage Estimates, Oakland-Fremont-Hayward, CA: https://www.bls.gov/oes/current/oes_36084.htm#33-0000
+6. Bureau of Labor Statistics, May 2014 Metropolitan and Nonmetropolitan Area Occupational Employment and Wage Estimates, Oakland-Hayward-Berkeley, CA: https://www.bls.gov/oes/current/oes_36084.htm#33-0000

 7. Projections Central: http://www.projectionscentral.com/Projections/LongTerm